Peer de Silva: Park's coup d'état

 The following year in May ROK General Park Chung Hee and accomplice senior officers staged the 1961 South Korean coup d'état, overthrowing the elected regime of Chang Myon.
 Yet prior to the coup, the American-inspired political order had been functioning anemically.
 The discredited police of the Rhee era could not maintain order, while massive student demonstrations often worked to manipulate and debilitate the regime's agenda.
 An incoherent governance impaired the already weak economy.
 Consequently, the national purpose was obscured by the ongoing conflict and confusion, which the gentlemanly Chang evidently could not cure.

 The ROK Army then moved to reimpose a traditional authoritarian order and its values, undoing the nascent democracy.
 General Carter Magruder, the top American military officer, had understood that General Park was a Communist, and figured that the coup was mutiny, defying elected civilian authority and his own UN command.
 McConaughy had left Korea, the new US Ambassador had not yet arrived, leaving only the embassy's chargé d'affaires.
 Eventually Chang Myon came to visit de Silva, who had warned Chang before the coup.
 Yet however pleased by the visit, other circumstances compelled de Silva to turn to several ROK Army officers, Captain Pak Chong Gyu and Colonel Kim Chong Pil.

 This led to de Silva's first interview with coup-leader General Park Chung Hee.
 American intelligence had concluded Park was not a Communist, and de Silva counseled Park to initiate a mutual understanding with the Americans.
 Yet continuing conflicts caused a nationalist ROK battalion to surround the US Embassy.
 The Pentagon, according to de Silva, now saw the danger in the impasse and Magruder met with Park.
 As the new US Ambassador Samuel Berger arrived, the situation became functional.

-Thereafter the South Korean economy staged its remarkable take off, initiating an era of rapid growth.
-The authoritarian General and later President Park Chung Hee, however, remains a pivotal, controversial figure in South Korean history.
+Thereafter, The South Korean economy initiated an era of rapid growth.
+The authoritarian General and later President Park Chung Hee, remains a controversial figure in South Korean history.